Aimonica-Brands/aimonica-core-solana/README.md

     -   `project_id`: A unique ID for the project.
     -   `authority`: The public key with the authority to update the project configuration (e.g., fees).
     -   `token_mint`: The mint address of the token that can be staked in this project.
+    -   `token_program`: The program ID of the token standard used (SPL Token or Token-2022).
     -   `vault`: The address of the token account (PDA) that holds all staked tokens for the project.
     -   `name`: A human-readable name for the project (up to 32 characters).
     -   `fee_wallet`: The public key of the wallet that will receive unstaking fees.